Finding a great helper is not easy, but it is crucial you find her. Your home needs someone you can rely on.

 Before you do this, think about the characteristics that you want your helper to have.
 Do you care about the nationality?
 Their years of experience?
 Their cooking skills?
 Or do you prefer a first-timer (a person who never works abroad)?

 Then think about your own profile.
 Do you want to offer minimum wage or more?
 Are you hiring a second helper who has to sleep in the same room as the first helper?
 Do you want to give her Thursday off instead of Sunday?

 Make a list based on all of these and voila you have a search profile.
 Now you can start to go through candidate profiles and select those that fit the profile.
 On the HelperChoice website, you can use the shortlist function so you can later compare and contrast all the profiles.
 After you think you have found the right candidates for the job, you can move on to the next step.

 This is where things become more complicated.
 You will have to start contacting helpers.
-You can do this by online messages or by requesting their phone numbers.
+You can do this through online messages or by requesting their phone numbers.
 Sometimes it may be frustrating because the helper does not reply.
-It may be the case that she is so busy with her work that she only replies her messages during the weekend.
-A quick WhatsApp or Viber message will probably be more effective in this case.
+It may be the case that she is so busy with her work that she only replies to her messages over the weekend.
+A quick WhatsApp message will probably be more effective in this case.

 Ask your candidate some questions to confirm the details in her profile.
 When are you available?
 Can you take care of my 2 children?
 Can you handle my grandmother?
 If you are still satisfied, you can decide to interview her via Skype or, and, this is preferred, face-to-face.

 The interview is perhaps the most important part of the entire process.
 So don’t take it lightly and definitely don’t outsource this part of the process.
 You can decide to meet your candidates at your preferred location.
 This can be at your home or at a coffee shop.
 You are running the show so make sure you feel comfortable.